ROTARY JOINT FOR WATER

 Pressure Equalization:

-Internal chambers often incorporate pressure balancing holes to neutralize axial forces, preventing seal distortion during operation.
+Internal chambers often incorporate pressure-balancing holes to neutralize axial forces, preventing pressure-balancing operation.

 Key Design Considerations